sjgrider256/Digital_Forest/README.md

 ### Prediction
-To make predictions from our pretrained model (located in Google Drive ) for Eastern Hemlock detection on your own dataset:
+To make Eastern Hemlock detections on your own dataset using the pretrained model:

 - skip to Step 6 in the Colab notebook and load the saved model weights.
 - Run predictions on the full prediction dataset extracted by DeepForest.